Wodan58/joy1/doc/JOYimplJOY.md

 This behaviour was promised in `j09imp.html`, but not present in the old version.
 The input stack needs to remember not only the file pointer, but also the linenumber, such that this linenumber can be continued after an included file was processed.
-As it happens, the filename is also remembered, but currently not used.
+As it happens, the filename is also remembered, and currently also used.

 CHECK_QUOTE_IN_SPLIT
 --------------------